USS Tinosa (SSN-606): Service history

 After being dry-docked in auxiliary repair drydock USS Waterford (ARD-5) at New London from January to March 1974, Tinosa departed her home port on 19 May, bound for the Mediterranean, and conducted her second deployment with the Sixth Fleet through the summer months.
 She visited Bizerte from 24 June to 1 July and was the first nuclear-powered submarine to visit Tunisia.

 Returning to New London on 16 November, the ship operated locally out of her homeport into late February 1975.
 Subsequently, operating in the Narragansett Bay area into the spring of that year, Tinosa departed New London on 23 July, bound for Charleston, South Carolina.
 She later shifted south to operate off the Florida coast.
 The ship underwent a major overhaul at the Ingalls Shipbuilding yard at Pascagoula, Mississippi, from late 1975 to 12 December 1977.
 She then resumed operations with the Atlantic Fleet commencing with two months of weapons system testing in the Caribbean from 13 February to 20 May 1978.
 This was followed by a combined exercise with units of the Royal Canadian Navy off Florida in mid-April.
 Most of the summer was spent in preparing for Tinosas forthcoming deployment to the Mediterranean Sea.
 On 13 September, she departed New London for five months of operations with the Sixth Fleet.
 At the end of 1978, the nuclear attack submarine was in upkeep in La Maddalena, Sardinia, following operations with a NATO task force composed of United States, British, Italian, and Turkish naval units.

+In 1981 Tinosa visited Frederiksted, St. Croix, as a port visit in October that year.